amflorio/dvrp-stochastic-requests/README.md

 `OnlinePolicy.h`: Abstract class (or *interface*) to be implemented by scheduling policies.

+`PbP.h`: Potential-based policy (PbP): potential approximation by multiple-knapsack models. **Currently the best-performing online policy for the DVRPSR.**

 `PFAPolicy.h`: Policy function approximation-based scheduling policy.

-`PGreedyPolicy.h`: Simplified potential-based policy (S-PbP): potential approximation via simple-knapsack models.

 `PlannedRoute.h`: Represents a planned route.